stewieg366-del/-Keyless-Web3-Release-Anti-DNS-Hijack-/README.md

 * **INVALID** → frontend is rejected and wallet interaction is blocked.
 * **UNKNOWN** → verification could not be established, so wallet interaction remains blocked.

-##  How PS2 Stops a Frontend Attack
+##  How VERENCE Stops a Frontend Attack

 ### 1. Legitimate Frontend